 Surely I’m not the only one, at least in the Nordics, who is or has been dreaming about living in Spain.
 Not many people can afford to just pack their stuff and go, and for myself securing a job was the most important thing before even thinking about buying any flying tickets.

 Apartments and other arrangements can be worried about later on, and very often the employer can help you with the apartment issue, or at least give some good tips for it.

 I have been living in Spain twice.
-The first time was in summer of 2007, when I left to Spain with my friend to do my internship for my studies.
-The original job was posted on the website of the Finnish job centre, but the telemarketing company in question ended up being a huge disappointment and a real slave camp (in its’ worst possible meaning).
+The first time was in summer of 2007 when I left for Spain with my friend to do my internship for my studies.
+The original job was posted on the website of the Finnish job centre, but the telemarketing company in question ended up being a huge disappointment and a real slave camp (in its worst possible meaning).

 Maybe you are wondering how this story ended, as we were two young girls stuck in Spain without a job.
 We decided to go from door to door asking different companies if anyone would like to have two office workers for 2,5 months absolutely free of charge.

 We were lucky, and the very first company we visited agreed to have us as interns for the rest of the summer.
 Not many entrepreneurs would say no to such offer.
 The reason why we advertised ourselves as free workers is that we received benefits for our studies, and therefore we didn’t require any salary.

 Student exchange and internships are the best ways for students to gather some experience of travelling and living abroad, and the most reliable destination can be found easily with the help of the school.

 Since high school, I’ve been regretting not having had an exchange year abroad.
 There are many reasons why I never did it, and thanks to some rough experiences, I’d like to advise every student under the age of 25 NOT to sacrifice any dreams because of a girlfriend or boyfriend!